spryker/oryx/docs/code-style/testing.md

 ### Dependency injection

-For creating injector and provides dependencies in it use `createInjector` from `@spryker-oryx/injector` which gets providers as parameter.
-Define it in `beforeEach` method. `createInjector` should be together with `destroyInjector` which should be called in `afterEach` hook.
-For using injected service you can get it from `createInjector` via `inject` method.
+Unit test must be setup with injected classes, functions or data.
+The `createInjector` is a convenient function that can be used to provide an implementation for an injection token.

+The `createInjector` should be use in conjunction with the `destroyInjector`, so that the provided classes are _destroyed_ after the test is finished.
+The injected services can be referenced by the token using the `inject` method.

 ```ts
 describe('ServiceToTest', () => {